 The laser beam will melt the cut edge and mark it.

-In conclusion, You can use a laser cutting machine to cut almost all types of fabrics.
+In conclusion, you can use a laser cutting machine to cut almost all types of fabrics.
 Regardless of the fiber type, the laser can give you the same degree of control over cutting and design.
 However, the type of material you cut will affect the condition of the cut edges and what other steps you need to take in the project.
+The choice of laser lens can significantly influence the quality of the cut.

 Artificial fabrics, such as polyester or wool, melt when lightly struck by a laser, forming a darker shade of the current color.
 When cutting, the edges will melt together to prevent the fabric from fraying.
 Natural fabrics, such as cotton, will turn light brown or white when lightly irradiated with a laser.
 Since these fabrics will not melt, the edges will still fray when cut.
-Very thin fabrics, such as silk or chiffon, are not suitable for carving, but they are well cut.
+The appropriate laser lens can help minimize these effects, offering smoother cuts.

 Remember-any PVC (made of vinyl) cannot be used with a laser because it generates hydrochloric acid gas when cutting or engraving.
 This will corrode the inside of the laser and your lungs, so don't do this!